If you are selling a shared property, this article will provide the insights needed for a smooth transaction.

 What is shared ownership?

-Shared ownership is a government scheme in the UK designed to assist first time buyers and those who don't own a property.
-It offers a way to buy a share of a home and pay rent on the remaining part.
+Shared ownership is a government scheme in the UK designed to assist first-time buyers and those who don’t own a property.

-Typically, you buy between 25% and 75% of the property, with the option to purchase more shares later.
 This method makes the first step onto the property ladder more accessible for many, balancing ownership with affordability.

 How does shared ownership differ from full ownership?

 In shared ownership, unlike full ownership, you own a portion of the property while a housing association owns the rest.
 You pay a mortgage on your share and rent on the remaining part.
-This setup differs significantly from full ownership where you own 100% of the property.
+This setup differs from full ownership where you own 100% of the property.

-Preparing to sell your shared ownership property
+Preparing to sell shared ownership property

 Review your shared ownership lease

-Shared ownership leases contain unique clauses vital to your selling process.
-It's essential to understand these details.
 Your lease outlines rules about selling your share, including any restrictions and necessary steps.
 Reviewing your lease helps you prepare adequately for the sale.

 Contact your housing association or local authority

 Your housing provider plays a significant role in the selling process.
 Contact them early to discuss your intentions and understand their requirements.
-They can provide crucial information about the nomination period and their role in finding a buyer.
+They can provide important information about the nomination period and their role in finding a buyer.

-Getting your property valued
+Valuation of your property

-Obtaining an accurate valuation of your shared ownership property is the first step in setting a fair price.
+Getting your property valued is a good starting point.
+Obtaining an accurate valuation of your shared ownership property helps in setting a fair price.
 A professional valuation reflects the current market value, ensuring you list your property at a competitive yet realistic price.

-Understanding energy performance certificates (EPC)
+Energy performance certificates (EPC)

 An Energy Performance Certificate (EPC) is a legal requirement when selling property.
 It assesses the energy efficiency of your home, a factor increasingly important to buyers.
 Ensure you have a valid EPC before listing your property.

-Organizing essential documents for sale
+Organising essential documents for sale

 Leasehold information form